I. Name and address of the person responsible

 (2) Date and time of registration

 Alternatively, it is possible to contact us via the e-mail address, telephone or fax provided.
-In this case, the user's personal data transmitted by e-mail, telephone or fax will be stored.
+In this case, the user's personal data transmitted by e-mail or telephone will be stored.

 In this context, the data will not be passed on to third parties.
 The data is used exclusively for processing the conversation.